bboehmke/docker-pebble-dev/README.md

 ## Note
-With the Pebble Tool 4.0 and above it is possible to switch the SDK version on the fly.
-Based on this change this image will not download an SDK in the build process.
+With the Pebble Tool 4.0 and above it is possible to switch the SDK version on the fly. ~~Based on this change this image will not download an SDK in the build process.~~
+The latest SDK will be preinstalled in the image.

-## Before you start
+## Before you start (Optional)
 To build a pebble APP you must first download a SDK.

 If you want to use the image as terminal simply run